Krypt0pr0xy/Streufeldkompensation_Experimental_Test_and_Configuration_Software/README.md

  13\. | with this values you can set the start and stop Voltage 14\. | On the Data block you can get to the calculated / stored Values.

+***
+### How to setup the Test Software:
+1. Connect to the Mesure Device (1) and select the Device ID.
+You need to Install NI Max to connect to the DMM6500
+2. Connect to the DAC by selecting the COM Port (3)
+3. Open the Serial Port
+4. Select the Channel you want to mesure (6)
+5. Press start to initialize mesure process

+7. When the mesurment is finished you can select the data by `Save Values` this are the Offset and Slope values.
+By Pressing the `write data to File` Button you can save the raw mesured data.
+If you want to save th Chart press `Save Picture of Chart`.

+***

 [1]:https://github.com/Krypt0pr0xy/Streufeldkompensation
 [2]:https://github.com/Krypt0pr0xy/Streufeldkompensation_Official_Software